ArjanCodes/examples/mermaid_tutorial/README.md

 # Introduction

-Generally, UML diagrams are quite useful for visualizing aspects of your code: flowcharts to describe user interactions, class diagrams to show structure of your code, and so on.
-The problem is, they're a pain to draw, even using tools that have specific support for them, like Draw.io.
+Generally, UML diagrams are quite useful for visualizing aspects of your code: flowcharts to describe user interactions, class diagrams to show the structure of your code, and so on.
+The problem is, they're a pain to draw.
+I really hate using these drawing tools, browsing through millions of different arrow types, having arrows that are two millimeters away from a box so they don't move when you move the box, and so on.

 And for that reason, I've been using them very little.
 But there's a tool I found recently that I think is going to change this.
 It's called [Mermaid](https://mermaidjs.github.io/).
-Today I'll show you how to use it to create UML diagrams really quickly.

-Before that though, I want to talk a bit more about UML in general, whether it's really useful or not.
+Today I'm going to talk about 4 types of UML diagrams I like to use, and how they can help you illustrate your design.
+And then I'll show you how to draw them really quickly with Mermaid, without any of the frustrations.

+If you want to learn more about how to design software from scratch, I've written a guide to help you.
+It's available for free at arjancodes.com/designguide.
+It contains the 7 steps I take that help me make better design decisions.
+And I think you'll find it quite helpful as well.
+So, go to arjancodes.com/designguide for your free copy.
+The link is also in the description of this video.

+Now let's dive into UML.

 # Flowcharts